proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 Rust is a great language, but it also has its quirks.
 Worst of all, we're still used to having things like class inheritance that just aren't available with Rust.
-Of cause, this isn't necessarily a bad thing as long as you find another solution.
+Of course, this isn't necessarily a bad thing as long as you find another solution.

-Our widgets share a great amount of methods, and we don't want to duplicated the code for each widget.
+Our widgets share a great amount of methods, and we don't want to duplicate the code for each widget.
 Inheritance is not available, so we ended up using traits having default method implementations.
-For example, we want to attach html event listeners to widget.
+For example, we want to attach HTML event listeners to widgets.
 Let us use this example to show how we implemented code sharing.

 Our trait is called `EventSubscriber`, and has one method which provides mutable access to a `Listeners` object, where we can store the callbacks.
 This is the only method without a default implementation, and once you implement it for your widget, you get all the other methods from the default trait implementation.
-This is also a good way to split functionality and documentations into smaller parts.
+This is also a good way to split functionality and documentation into smaller parts.

 ```